alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-Use an f-string for string interpoliation by prefixing the string with the letter `f` then enclose the variable or other evaluated code curly braces (`{` `}`).
+Use an f-string for string {term}`interpolation` by prefixing the string with the letter `f` then enclose the variable or other evaluated code curly braces (`{` `}`).

 {{ right }}